GoranACM/VirtualImmerseEducation/README.md

 - Captured 360 images with GoPro 360 to be used for tour
 - Edited images in Adobe Photoshop and added logo to bottom of images to cover tripod
 - Imported images to Unity and uploaded project to GitHub for everyone to use
-- Created the hotpots and spheres to be used for tour in Unity
+- Created the hotspots and spheres to be used for tour in Unity
 - Linking hotspots together in Unity

 GORAN: